robertodepool/data-analytics-power-bi-report707/README.md

 - Stores Map

 Also a theme was chosen in the View tab.
 The theme chosen was the Colorblind safe one, to have in mind a variety of viewers of the project.
-### Task 2 - Adding a Navigation Sidebar
+### 2 - Adding a Navigation Sidebar
 - Rectangle shape added in all pages.
 Going from the bottom to the top of the page on the left hand side.

-## Milestone 5 - Building a Customer Detail page
+## Building a Customer Detail page

-### Task 1 - Creating Headline Card Visuals
+### 1 - Creating Headline Card Visuals
 1. Two card visuals were added one for Total customers and one for the Revenue per Customer measure (this measure was created by dividing the Total Customers / Total Revenue)
 2. The Total Customers field was renamed to Unique Customers
-### Task 2 - Adding Summary Charts
+### 2 - Adding Summary Charts
 1. Donut chart visual was added using the Users[Country] column to filter the [Total Customers] measure
 2. Column chart visual was created using the Products[Category] column to filter the [Total Customers] measure

-### Task 3 - Creating  Line Chart
+### 3 - Creating a Line Chart
-1. Line chart visual was created where
+1. A line chart visual was created where
     - X axis: Date Hierarchy
     - Y axis: Total Customers measures
     Where it was selected that the user could only drill down up to Start of Month, hence deselecting Date and Start of Week on the Data pane
 2. A trend line, and a forecast for the next 10 periods with a 95% confidence interval were added.
-### Task 4 - Creating a Top 20 Customer table
+### 4 - Creating a Top 20 Customer table
-1. A visuals table was created with the followiung columns:
+1. A visuals table was created with the following columns:
     - Customers[Full Name]
     - Total Orders measure
     - Total Revenue measure
 2. A TopN Filter was applied to get the Top 20 Customers based on the Total Revenue.
-### Task 5 - Creating Top Customer Cards
+### 5 - Creating Top Customer Cards
 1. A card visual was added to show the top customer, selecting Full Name, Total Quantity and Total Revenue.
-### Task 6 - Adding a Data Slicer
+### 6 - Adding a Data Slicer
 1. A data slicer was added.
 By pressing on the visual followed by selecting Year which is what we want the data to be sliced on.

-## Milestone 6 - Customer Detail Page
+## Building an Executive Summary Page
-### Task 1 - Creating task visuals
+### 1 - Creating task visuals
 1. Card visuals were added
 2. Total Revenue, Total Orders and Total Profit are the measures selected
 3. On  Format > Callout Values we select 2 decimal points for Total Profit and Total Revenue, 1 decimal point for Total Orders
 4. The formatting of the card visuals to kept the same as in the Customer Detail page

-### Task 2 - Adding a Revenue Trending Line Chart
+### 2 - Adding a Revenue Trending Line Chart
 1. Copying the Customer Details line graph.
 2. The Y axis is changed to Total Revenue, The X axis is kept the same
-### Task 3 - Adding Donut charts for Total Revenue by Country and Total Revenue by Store Type
+### 3 - Adding Donut charts for Total Revenue by Country and Total Revenue by Store Type
 1. Revenue by Country donut chart:
     - Copy donut chart from Customer detail page
     - Change Total Customers to Total Revenue